45 BEST Things To Do In Banff In Winter

 Admire Bow Lake

 This makes it a popular spot for winter activities like snowshoeing and ski touring.
 Bow Lake is a great place to head for the average visitor as it’s not too far away from Lake Louise on the Icefields Parkway.
-You can easily head here solely to admire the sunset from the shore and take in views of glaciers.
+Meaning you can easily head here solely to admire the sunset from the shore and take in views of glaciers.

 Peyto Lake

-The view from the viewpoint is one of the most spectacular in all of Banff National Park and a super popular spot for photographers in the summer.
+The view from the viewpoint is one of the most spectacular in all of Banff and a super popular spot for photographers in the summer.
 Peyto Lake, in our opinion, competes for beauty with Moraine Lake without as many visitors.

 In the summer, you’ll find bright blue water here, but in the dead of winter, you can still see a beautiful frozen wonderland.
 If you get here in October right after the first snowfall, but before the lake freezes, it makes for an extra memorable sight as you’ll see the peaks covered in snow, but the lake shining bright blue!
-It’s a great place for a snowshoe in Banff, but be mindful not to continue to Bow Summit as it is avalanche terrain.
+It’s a great place to snowshoe in Banff, but be mindful not to continue to Bow Summit as it is avalanche terrain.

 Soak in the Banff Hot Springs

-Just outside of Banff town lies the Banff Upper Hot Springs, which are among the best hot springs in Alberta.
+Don’t let the frigid Canadian temperatures detract you; there are plenty of ways to warm up around Banff.
+Just outside of Downtown Banff lies the Banff Upper Hot Springs, which are among the best hot springs in Alberta.
 These hot springs make for one of the best places to relax those stiff muscles after a ski day.
 Just be warned, afternoons can draw a crowd, so head there in the morning for a quiet experience.

 Hike Up Sulphur Mountain